-More on the Persistent Lookup Table (PLT)
+1.1.5 More on the Persistent Lookup Table (PLT)

-During setup, a Persistent Lookup Table will automatically be created for the Erlang/OTP standard library (stdlib).
+During setup, a Persistent Lookup Table will automatically be created for the Erlang/OTP libraries specified in dialyzer/src/Makefile.
 This table will be the starting point for later analyses.
-At each startup of Dialyzer the validity of the PLT will be checked, and if something has changed in stdlib a new PLT will be constructed.
+At each startup of Dialyzer the validity of the PLT will be checked, and if something has changed in the included libraries a new PLT will be constructed.